noa10/mataresit/docs/guides/paperless-maverick-documentation.md

 # Mataresit: Automated Receipt Processing

-A web-based application for automating receipt data extraction using OCR technology with Amazon Textract.
+A web-based application for automating receipt data extraction using AI Vision technology.

 ## Table of Contents